UKCloud/documentation/articles/openstack/ostack-how-move-resources.md

 ## Overview

-This article provides examples of how to move OpenStack resources (for example, instance, images and volumes) between the different independent regions currently offered by UKCloud to help ensure the highest level of application resilience and availability.
+This article provides examples of how to move OpenStack resources (for example, instance images and volumes) between the different independent regions currently offered by UKCloud to help ensure the highest level of application resilience and availability.

 ### Intended audience